ddd-php/ddd-components/src/Ddd/Time/README.md

- [x] How to know if it is before after equal an other time point [x] How to know if it is before after equal a given date [x] How to know if it is before after during a given date interval [ ] How to know if a it is bbefore after equal a given time interval [ ] How to know if it is during night or daylight
+ [x] How to know if it is before after equal an other time point [x] How to know if it is before after equal a given date [x] How to know if it is before after during a given date interval [x] How to know if it is before after equals a given time interval [x] How to know if it is during night or daylight
  [x] How to add remove duration from it
  [x] How to convert a ddd time point object into regular date timeobject [x] How to know if time point is before during after a time interval
 ```

 Inspired by: http://timeandmoney.sourceforge.net/timealgebra.html